kc0bfv/relationship_graph/README.md

 ## JSON Format Details
 Your data is stored inside a copy of the page.
 It gets represented as JSON when you save or "build JSON".

-The JSON is an object with three keys: schema, nodes, and edges.
-Schema is an object described below, nodes is a list of nodes, and edges is a list of edges.
+The JSON is an object with four keys: schema, nodes, edges, and view.
+Schema and view are objects described below, nodes is a list of nodes, and edges is a list of edges.
 Add some edges and nodes and click "build JSON" to see how the nodes and edges lists work.

+Nodes now can include an "x" and "y" value in a "renderedPosition" object, and those correspond to the position as rendered, as returned by Cytoscape.

 ```
 schema_object := {"node_types": node_types_object, "node_fields": node_fields_object, "edge_types": edge_types_object, "default_root_ids": root_ids_list}